gbbns/gbbns.github.io/_posts/2016-04-01-the-30-day-writing-challenge.md

 And with that here are my goals for the next 30 days:

-* To write for at least 30 minutes per day
+* To write for _at least_ 30 minutes per day
-* To have at least 10 posts published in April
+* To have _at least_ 10 posts published in April

-Obviously these are my targets, I reality I know that I can be quite hard on myself so will inevitably want to smash them.
+Obviously these are only targets, in reality I know that I can be quite hard on myself so will inevitably want to smash them.

 Lets go!